-My colleagues attended the meeting held on September 29 at DIPP to discuss the issue.
-We have also participated in a similar meeting that was held at the Bureau of Indian Standards (BIS) to evolve standards for lead in paint.
+My colleagues attended the meeting held on October 29 at BIS to evolve standards.
+We have also participated in a similar meeting that was held at the Department of Industrial Policy & Promotion (DIPP).
 Based on these two meetings, as well as subsequent discussions that we have had with the Indian Paint Association, we would like to suggest the following steps to finalise the standards: